mkutyla/Buffer-Overflow/README.md

 # Buffer-Overflow
 This repository contains an example of how a buffer overflow vulnerability can be exploited using Python.
 The goal of this challenge is to get access to the flag that is being read from 'flag.txt' by causing a buffer overflow.

-'exploit.py' is the code of our exploit.
+'exploit.py' is the code of the exploit.

 'task1' is the code that is being exploited with exploit.py.